stassop/ReactNativeTodo/README.md

 });
 ```

 Notice that we don't care how the state mutates after the calls, that's a different test.
 Here we only care about the right actions being dispatched in response to the calls and mock everything else.
-We do, however, resolve the Promise returned by the Api, to allow the async action to make a full roundtrip call and resolve.
+We do, however, resolve the promise returned by the Api, to allow the async action to make a full roundtrip call and resolve.

 Some tips for testing async actions:
   * Test only your action's logic and mock everything else